 I consider it a sign of my own mental health that I’ve steered clear of both friends and lovers whose emotions would consume me – those who need constant communication, my full attention, or require my reassurance.
 These traits would have been incompatible with the realities of my post-divorce life.

 I am fine with my own company and counsel; I see this as the way I’ve always been, reinforced by my past 10 years.
+No doubt, my upbringing is also a factor – an upbringing in which I learned to build protective walls.
 Yet I would willingly welcome another adult into my world, and hope for the capacity to compromise in order to make it work for both of us.

 - Has divorce changed you?